WXYZ-TV: Programming history

 During Game 2 of the 2004 NBA Finals in Detroit, Jimmy Kimmel appeared on ABC's halftime show to make an on-air plug for that night's episode of Jimmy Kimmel Live!.
-He suggested that if the Detroit Pistons defeated the Los Angeles Lakers, "they're gonna burn the city of Detroit down ... and it's not worth it."
+He suggested that if the Detroit Pistons defeated the Los Angeles Lakers, "they're gonna burn the city of Detroit down ... and it's not worth it".
 Channel 7 officials immediately announced that night's show would not air on the station.
 Hours later, ABC officials pulled that night's show from the entire network.
 Kimmel later apologized.
-Also later that year, the station opted to preempt Saving Private Ryan, along with the other Scripps stations (by stark contrast, WTVG and WJRT-TV, then ABC O&Os, aired the movie).
+Later that year, the station opted to preempt Saving Private Ryan, along with the other Scripps stations.

 In 2011, WXYZ-TV replaced WWJ-TV as the new flagship of the Detroit Lions Television Network, assuming broadcast rights to the team's over-the-air preseason game telecasts.
 The agreement ended in 2015, with the telecasts being moved to WJBK.

 News operation

-WXYZ-TV presently broadcasts 42 1/2 hours of locally produced newscasts each week (with seven hours each weekday, four hours on Saturdays and 3 1/2 hours on Sundays); in addition, the station produces two half-hour sports programs that air on Sundays, the weekly sports highlight program 7 Sports Cave (which airs weekly at 11 a.m.) and the Detroit Lions highlight program Ford Lions Report Live (which only airs during the NFL season).
+WXYZ-TV presently broadcasts 42 1/2 hours of locally produced newscasts each week (with seven hours each weekday, four hours on Saturdays and 3 1/2 hours on Sundays); in addition, the station produces two half-hour sports programs that air on Sundays, the weekly sports highlight program 7 Sports Cave (which airs weekly at 11 am) and the Detroit Lions highlight program Ford Lions Report Live (which only airs during the NFL season).